Skip to main content

 Description: Ever since the Connecticut Interscholastic Athletic Conference adopted a policy that allows males who identify as female to compete in girls’ athletic events, boys have consistently deprived Selina Soule, Alanna Smith, Chelsea Mitchell, and Ashley Nicoletti of honors and opportunities to compete at elite levels.
 CIAC’s policy is at odds with Title IX, a federal law designed to create equal opportunities for women in education and athletics.

-Thursday, Aug 15, 2024
+Thursday, Nov 7, 2024

 “Selina, Chelsea, Alanna, and Ashley—like all female athletes—deserve access to fair competition.
-The CIAC’s policy degraded each of their accomplishments and scarred their athletic records, irreparably harming each female athlete’s interest in accurate recognition of her athletic achievements,” said ADF Legal Counsel Cody Barnett, who will be arguing before the court on behalf of the athletes.
-“The 2nd Circuit was right to allow these brave women to make their case under Title IX and set the record straight, and now we’re urging the federal district court to do the same.
-This is imperative not only for the women who have been deprived of medals, potential scholarships, and other athletic opportunities, but for all female athletes across the country.”
+The Connecticut Interscholastic Athletic Conference’s policy degraded each of their accomplishments and scarred their athletic records, irreparably harming each female athlete’s interest in accurate recognition of her athletic achievements.
+Following the 2nd Circuit’s decision to allow these brave women to make their case under Title IX and set the record straight, the district court has rightly rejected the state’s request to dismiss the case and instead recognized that the girls’ ‘schools are potentially liable for subjecting the plaintiffs to discrimination under their athletic programs in violation of Title IX.’
+This is imperative not only for the women who have been deprived of medals, potential scholarships, and other athletic opportunities but for all female athletes across the country.
+This ruling creates one fewer obstacle for high school girls to face as they pursue their athletic dreams.”

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.